Conorjbr/rock-paper-scissors/README.md

 Project Conclusions

-I found myself very confused at the start of this project as I did not have any previous experience of html or css.
-I found that I learned a lot about both technologies very quickly while working through the various challenges to get the project completed.
-I have definitely learned a lot about CSS and HTML and about how to approach putting together a coding project.
+I found myself very confused at the start of this project as I did not have any previous experience of Javascript and found the lossons and challenges very difficult as I worked through them.
+I found that I learned a lot about this language very quickly while working through the various challenges to get the project completed.
+I have definitely learned a lot about Javascrpt and about how to approach putting together a coding project.
 I am now keen to put this knowledge to further use.

 Learnings from this project

-I have learned to apply the basics of html and css styling.
-This has been more difficult than I thought it would be, particularly the CSS.
-It appeared to me from the walk-through "Love-Running" project that things would come together quite readily once the main structure was in place.
-This very much proved to not be the case and I was surprised at the amount of time the styling took.
-I also was surprised at how much effort was required to get the responsiveness to work to an acceptable level.
-I have found a number of solutions to repeated issues such as centring elements on a page etc. but I still find that positioning elements is something I would like to practice further in order get more comfortable with.
+I have learned to apply the basics of Jvascript to manipulate the DOM.
+I have also learned to use html and css styling with more fluency than in the first project.
+This has been more difficult than I thought it would be, particularly the JS.

 Things I would do differently if starting again

-    Engage with mentor earlier in the project development.
-    Not put myself under time pressure, ie start earlier.
-    Spend more time planning the styling.
-    I would start with small screen size and work up to larger screens when setting up the responsiveness @media queries.
-I did it by starting with large screen and this caused me lot of issues with the smaller screen sizes.
-    I would do wireframes of screens at the smaller sizes as well as the larger ones.
-I only did wireframes at landscape and had to figure out the styling for smaller sizes as I went along.

 Future improvements to the site

-    Improve the responsiveness at smaller sizes by adding features such as burger menus etc.
-    Add another page to expand out the biography section / remove biography content from home page altogether.
-    Improve the gallery styling & add captions to all images.
-    Add video footage.

 Acknowledgements & thanks